- Tour the highlights of Buenos Aires and see a tango show

-- See massive glaciers in Patagonia
+- Take boat trips to massive glaciers in Patagonia

-- Hike through the scenic Lake District
+- Hike through the scenic Lake District and tour Bariloche

-|Day 1||Arrive in Buenos Aires||Buenos Aires|
+|Day 1||Arrive in Buenos Aires, Self-Guided Tour||Buenos Aires|

-|Day 2||Walking Tour - Tango Show||Buenos Aires|
+|Day 2||BA Walking Tour & Tango Show||Buenos Aires|

 |Day 3||Boat Excursion to Tigre||Buenos Aires|